O4 Hardware Injections

 O4 Transient Hardware Injections

-During observing time in O4 (including also the few segments of data released before the start of run) there were no injections of type Compact Binary Coalescence (CBC), Burst, Stochastic (STOCH) and Detector Characterization (DETCHAR).
+During observing time in O4a and O4b (including also the few segments of data released before the start of runs) there were no injections of type Compact Binary Coalescence (CBC), Burst, Stochastic (STOCH) and Detector Characterization (DETCHAR).
 Note that, in the Timeline segment lists, injections times are marked also for periods when data are not released.
 This could be useful mainly for LVK members.

 O4 Continuous Wave Hardware Injections

-Continuous Wave (CW) injections (also known as pulsar injections) were added throughout O4.
+Continuous Wave (CW) injections (also known as pulsar injections) were added throughout O4 only for the LIGO detectors.
 Each CW injection corresponds to a simulation of a gravitational wave signal of the form expected from a rapidly rotating, isolated neutron star (often observed as a radio pulsar).

 The parameters are defined as in arxiv:0508096.
 The parameters f0 and phi0 are both defined at a reference time (epoch) which are chosen to be the beginning of LIGO's 3rd science run (S3, GPS 751680013 == 2003-11-01T00:00:00 UTC) [injections 0-9], the start of Virgo's 2nd run (VSR2, GPS 930582085 == 2009-07-02T15:01:10) [injections 10-15] or New Years' Day 2019 (GPS 1230336018 == 2019-01-10 T00:00:00 UTC) [binary injections 16-17].
 The following two parameters are also listed for each simulated pulsar: